Updated: December, 2023

-In any given moment we typically gauge a person’s social abilities by observing their social behaviors.
-Most of us create our social behaviors with relative ease; it comes “naturally.”
-The ease by which we do this shouldn’t be confused, however, with the complexity of the underlying processing; there is far more going on below the social-cognitive surface.
-All of these “non-cognitive” social skills constitute an inner universe that is intricate, complicated, and multifaceted.
-To navigate the realms of self-awareness, self-regulation, situational attention, motives, intentions and the continuously changing landscape of bi-directional communication and social interaction, our brain is the engine and our social thinking is the fuel that propels us to social success.
+The ease by which people use their social competencies or social skills shouldn’t be confused with the complexity of the underlying processing; there is far more going on below the surface.
+All of the so-called non-cognitive social skills constitute an inner universe that is intricate, complicated, and multifaceted.
+To navigate the realms of self-awareness, self-regulation, situational attention, motives, intentions and the continuously changing landscape of bi-directional communication and social interaction, our brain is the engine that ignites our social.
 And there we are – back to the brain, the seat of our cognitive processing.
 Is there anything “non-cognitive” about it?

-Obviously our education systems will, and do, struggle to take this seriously and give social emotional skills the attention they deserve if policy-makers, the media, and government education officials continue to refer to all this as “non-cognitive.”
-It implies an “off the cuff” or “no thinking needed” process that certainly doesn’t warrant our time, attention, or fiscal dollars.
+Many systems will, and do, struggle to give social and emotional skills the attention and funding they deserve.
+Some have even said that social learning takes away from emotional learning.
+If we continue to refer to social concepts as non-cognitive or soft skills, then we imply no thinking needed.
 This is especially true when viewed through the lens of our current insistence on raising academic scores and in light of hard-to-find funding for learning that is considered non-academic in nature.

 A fascinating longitudinal study by Schweinhart and Weikart, which began in the 1960s and followed students over the next 20 years, was published in 1997.
 In this study researchers began by looking at the type of education provided to preschoolers.
 They studied three distinctly different groups of children: those provided with a play-based preschool experience, those provided with a play-based preschool experience combined with direct adult guidance, and those provided a “direct instruction” experience where academic teaching was the focus of the preschool experience.
 As they followed these students and explored their academic learning as well as their social emotional development, they discovered that: